lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 # History of Changes {#history}

 [RFC Editor: Please remove this appendix in the release version of the document.]

+Changes from 05 -> 06:

+* Addressed AD review comments from Erik Kline and Eric Vyncke

 Changes from 04 -> 05: